arthurfiorette/axios-cache-interceptor/README.md

 ### request.cache.ttl

-The time that the request will remain in cache.
-Some custom storage implementations may not respect 100% the time.

-When using `interpretHeader`, this value is ignored.
+The time until the cached value is expired in milliseconds.

+If a function is used, it will receive the complete response and waits to return a TTL value

+When using `interpretHeader: true`, this value will only be used if the interpreter can't determine their TTL value to override this

 ### request.cache.interpretHeader